craiganderson3/xtest/readme.md

    currently using BS4.
 They provide different kinds of compatability with modern and older browsers.

  - We are currently importing the FDA XSL into our transformation, and we may eventually no longer require any of the common FDA elements.
+These should be decoupled.

- - We are currently referencing FDA, Bootstrap and some local CSS.
+ - We are currently referencing a copy of the FDA spl.css, called spl_canada.css, the Bootstrap CSS, and some local CSS.
+The local CSS will be merged into spl_canada.css.
 In the final version, there will only be a requirement for two CSS files, the bootstrap.css, and a separate spl_canada.css file, which blends .spl classes with aurora classes and some scaffolding for our screen and print views.